About the Great Oaks Foundation

 - Be efficient and organized

 - Have a do-whatever-it-takes attitude including a willingness to work occasionally on the weekend or in the evening

 - Possess an exceptional ability to respond well to feedback and implement it immediately

 - Be comfortable with a dynamic, fast-paced environment of rapid change and evolvement

 Great Oaks provides a competitive compensation and benefits package; exact compensation will vary based on experience and education.
-All staff are required to pass a background check through fingerprinting and receive security clearance to work at Great Oaks Foundation.
 Must also have proof of U.S citizenship or legal resident status.